WELCOME TO

 INFORMATIVE SITES

-an excellent resource on this topic.
-He has conducted detailed and
+History, is an excellent resource on this topic.
+He has conducted

-original research on a number of important transistor types and early
+detailed and original research on a number of important transistor types

-companies and, importantly, this work is presented in a very readable
+and early companies and, importantly, this work is presented in a very

-style.
-Mark’s website is a “must-visit” for those interested in
+readable style.
+Mark’s website is a “must-visit” for those interested

-effort to visit the Computer History Museum in Mountain View, Ca – the
+every effort to visit the Computer History Museum in Mountain View, Ca –

-Heart of Silicon Valley.
-In addition, the website maintained by this
+the Heart of Silicon Valley.
+In addition, the website maintained by

 early transistor history.
 You can spend many hours viewing the